Ynn/selfstar/exercises/hvac.md

 }
 {/code}

-Your manager will have to figure out which is the adequate temperature for a given room (minTemperature, maxTemperature) based on user satisfaction.
+Your manager will have to figure out which is the adequate temperature for a given room (minTemperature, maxTemperature) based on users satisfaction.
 You can try to reduce or increase the temperature by 1 Kelvin so as to reach an adequate temperature (i.e. when users stop complaining about temperature).

 Stabilization could be issue and you have to consider the time factor.
 Your user might be complaining about the temperature before the actual targeted temperature is reached.
 Such complained should be ignored or your system might never be stable.